apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus-database/manage-milvus.md

 ## Backup and restore

-The backup and restore operations for Qdrant are the same as those of other clusters and you can refer to [the backup and restore documents](./../backup-and-restore/introduction.md) for details.
+The backup and restore operations for Milvus are the same as those of other clusters and you can refer to [the backup and restore documents](./../backup-and-restore/introduction.md) for details.
 Remember to use `--method` parameter.